shopware/shopware/src/Docs/_new/2-internals/4-plugins/010-shopware-migration-assistant/090-media-processing.md

 }
 ```
 First, the service fetches all media files associated with given media ids and downloads these media files from the source system.
-After this, it handles the response, saves the media files in a temporary folder and copies them to the Shopware Platform filesystem.
+After this, it handles the response, saves the media files in a temporary folder and copies them to Shopware 6 filesystem.
 In the end the service sets a `processed` status to these media files, saves all warnings that may have occured and
 returns the status of the processed files.